risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v1.2.1 (2025-**-**):
+    - PRA32-U2 with Panel: Improve the image of the circuit diagram
     - PRA32-U2 with Panel: Change the image showing an example of construction by a breadboard
     - Tested with Arduino-Pico version 5.1.0
 - v1.2.0 (2025-09-21):